LEAVE A LEGACY. NOT A FOOTPRINT

 Respect and Protect

-From the rushing rapids of the river Boyne beneath us to the majestic woodlands that surround us, our distillery lives among nature.
-That’s why at Slane Irish Whiskey we respect the habitat we are a part of, and do everything to protect it.
-From the construction of a fish ladder allowing Atlantic Salmon during spawning season safe passage, to installing nesting boxes for bats and barn owls within our historical buildings and planting wild bird covers and woodlands around our barley fields, Slane Irish Whiskey nurtures the natural habitat we belong to.
+From the rushing rapids of the River Boyne beneath us to the majestic woodlands that surround us, our distillery lives among nature.
+That’s why at Slane Distillery we respect the habitat we are a part of, and do what we can to protect it.
+From the construction of a fish ladder allowing safe passage for Atlantic Salmon during spawning season, to installing nesting boxes for bats and barn owls within our historical buildings, Slane Distillery nurtures the natural habitat we belong to.

 Ireland Is Our Land